momower1/SteamNetworking/README.md

 ## Features
 - Steam networking in Unity with a dedicated host using the Facepunch.Steamworks API
+- Lobby scene with scrollable friendslist, invitations, text chat and a ready button
 - Synchronization of transforms (Position, Rotation, Scale, Parent, Instantiate, Destroy)
 - The host runs the server scene and the client scene at the same time, all other players only run the client scene
 - Use one single script to send and handle custom messages between the client and the server